Peddars Way is a well-known and popular walk in Norfolk. But be prepared, folks; It’s a very long walk!

 It is considered to be the route of an old Roman road, and the official route runs from Knettishall in Suffolk all the way up to Holme-next-the-Sea on the north Norfolk coast.
 Or vice-versa!

 Okay – first, the really honest bit.
-I did this walk nearly three years ago and to be honest I can’t remember all the glorious details.
+I did this walk a few years ago and to be honest I can’t remember all the glorious details.
 I remember the blisters.
 Boy, do I remember the blisters!
 Nonetheless, I will do my best to recount as much as I can…

 Our itinerary was as follows:-

 - Day One

 - Start from Holme Next the Sea at 9am

 - Walk 25 Miles to Swaffham (go through or near places including Ringstead, Sedgeford, Fring, Amner, Little Massingham, Great Massingham, Castle Acre, South Acre, Great Palgrave)

 - Drink/Eat/General Merriment/Sleep